psyomn/sclack/Milestones.markdown

 # Milestones

 Just keeping the goals in text so that I can keep track of myself in case I have no access to github.
 Laying out work is always a good thing too.
+If you are a curious soul, and wish to see if some other topics are covered in this project, you can also do so, by reading the points covered in each milestone (for example if you are interested to see if the `assembly` plugin is used, you can keep on reading...)

 This is subject to change however - points might appear and disappear in some releases (though it should not be often).